Wedding of Prince William and Catherine Middleton: Reception

-The night before the wedding, the Queen and other members of the royal family as well as royals from foreign countries attended a gala dinner at Mandarin Oriental Hyde Park organised by the Queen's cousin Lady Elizabeth Shakerley.
+The night before the wedding, the Queen and other members of the royal family and royals from other countries attended a gala dinner at Mandarin Oriental Hyde Park organised by the Queen's cousin Lady Elizabeth Shakerley.
 After the wedding, the Queen hosted a lunchtime reception at Buckingham Palace, starting after the arrival of the married couple's carriage.
 It was a private gathering for guests drawn from the congregation who represent the couple's official and private lives.
 The couple made an appearance on the balcony on the east (main) front of Buckingham Palace, where they shared a kiss twice.
-The Official Harpist to the Prince of Wales, Claire Jones, performed at the reception, playing a gold leaf harp known as "Prince of Wales" presented to Prince Charles in 2006 by Italian-American harp maker Salvi Harps.
+Claire Jones, Official Harpist to the Prince of Wales, performed at the reception, playing a gold leaf harp known as "Prince of Wales" presented to Prince Charles in 2006 by Italian-American harp maker Salvi Harps.

-The menu for the reception remained a secret for several years until a copy of the menu was sold at auction:
+The menu for the reception remained unknown for several years until a copy of the menu was sold at an auction: